cap-md089/evmplus-v6/README.md

 ## Building and running the server

 By running `docker-compose up main`, it will build and start the MySQL database as well as the server itself.
-To get SSL for HTTPS as well, modify and then run `./init-nginx-ssl.sh` with your email and then use `docker-compose up proxy` instead.
+To get SSL for HTTPS as well, modify and then run `./init-nginx-ssl.sh` with your email and then use `docker-compose up main proxy` instead.

 ### Creating an account and supplying it data